Liberty Flames basketball: Dale Gibson (1978–1981)

 Dale Gibson became Liberty's third men's basketball coach in 1978.
 Mike Goad, an assistant for Gibson at the time, became the first player in Liberty's history to have his jersey (44) retired.
 On November 30, 1979, the Flames opened Liberty Gym against Mount Vernon Nazarene University with a 95–81 win.
-On December 8, 1979, the Flames traveled to Lexington, Va to play VMI, their first NCAA Division I opponent, losing 106–58.
+On December 8, 1979, the Flames traveled to Lexington, Virginia, to play VMI, their first NCAA Division I opponent, losing 106–58.

 In 1980, Liberty joined the NCAA Division II level as an associate member.
 The Flames won the NCCAA National Championship and posted a 28–11 record.
 Karl Hess and Ed Vickers were named NCCAA All-Americans.
-Hess was also named a CoSIDA Academic All-American.
+Hess was also named a College Sports Information Directors of America (CoSIDA) Academic All-American.